TomAmar10/InsTravel_vacations-project/README.md

-# Vacations Tracker by Tom Amar
+# InsTravel - Vacations Tracker by Tom Amar

 This application is a vacation tracking and discovery tool made by, built as a project for improving skills and study.